Professor Guy Carpenter

 Biography

-A past president of the salivary research group within the leading association for dental research (IADR) he is still the European President of Salivary Group for the IADR.
+A past president of the Salivary Research Group, he is currently the European President of IADR Salivary Group.

 Seven of his PhD studentships have been BBSRC CASE awards co-funded by industry from oral health and food sectors.